the-mhdi/Ethereum-Middle-Client/README.md

 ### Ethereum Middle client Concept, Modular Ethereum With Extensions; Offloading specialized, semi-critical logics from the Execution Layer client.

-A standard interface for adding custom logics/extensions to Ethereum nodes with no concensus layer change, no hard fork!
+A standard interface for adding custom logics/extensions to Ethereum nodes with no concensus layer change, no hard fork, no L2!

 it's a protocol-adjacent layer introducing a new type of ethereum clients with a new set of API endponts along side a custom transaction type with a unified p2p sub-pool that interacts directly with ethereum main public mempool each node on this network of new clients can have itsown set of Extensions.